 This clustering solution is recognized as the simplest to implement by our customers and partners.
 This solution solves

 The replication of VMs is synchronous and real-time between two Hyper-V servers.
 Only modifications made inside files making up a virtual machine are replicated.
 Note that SafeKit implements synchronous real-time replication and not the traditional Hyper-V asynchronous replication.
 This feature is important because with an asynchronous replication, there is data loss on a failover as explained in this article: synchronous replication vs asynhronous replication.

-When the Hyper-V server fails, there is an automatic failover of the VM on the other Hyper-V server.
-And when the failed server is restarted, there is an automatic reintegration of VM files without stopping the VM on the other active Hyper-V server.
+When the Hyper-V server fails, there is an automatic failover of VMs on the other Hyper-V server.
+And when the failed server is restarted, there is an automatic reintegration of VM files without stopping them on the other active Hyper-V server.

 Each VM is replicated and automatically restarted independently.
 Some VMs can run on the first Hyper-V server and are replicated and restarted on the second Hyper-V server.
 Other VMs can run on the second Hyper-V server and are replicated and restarted on the first Hyper-V server.
 The load balancing of VMs between the two servers are controlled by the administrator through the SafeKit web console.
 By clicking on a swap button, the administrator can move a VM from one Hyper-V server to the other.

 The solution requires no shared disk and no special Windows configuration.
 Only 2 Windows servers are necessary.
 The SafeKit software is installed on both of them.